African American Studies (AASP)College of Behavioral and Social Sciences

 Program Learning Outcomes

-A primary goal of the program is to develop strong critical thinking, research and writing skills, through our curriculum, such that AASD majors learn the interdisciplinary methods used in examining the socio-economic, historical, and political experiences and contributions of people of African descent.
+A primary goal of the African American Studies Department is to develop strong critical thinking, research and writing skills, through our curriculum, such that AASD majors learn the interdisciplinary methods used in examining the socio-economic, historical, and political experiences and contributions of people of African descent.
 Students should acquire the following knowledge and skills:

 Admission to the Major